 To join a therapy group, you will first complete brief paperwork and meet with one of the counselors.

-The Counseling, Health and Wellness staff are available on-call during regular operation hours of the University as well as after hours.
+The Counseling Center staff are available on-call during regular operation hours of the University as well as after hours.

 In the event of an emergency on campus after regular hours or during university holidays, please call Campus Security: 361-570-4357 (361-570-HELP)